Forest Bathing: Getting Your Vitamin Tree

 Go take a hike!
 Seriously—get outside because your health and wellbeing have much to gain.

 “Forest bathing” is not what one might first think when hearing the term “bathing.”
-Though, cooling off in a running stream in the woods is quite an awesome experience.
-Forest bathing is also not just taking a hike through the woods, either.
+Though, cooling off in a running stream surrounded by trees is quite an awesome experience.
+Forest bathing is also not just taking a hike, either.

 The term forest bathing, or Shinrin-yoku, was introduced by the Japanese Forestry Agency in 1982.
-It was considered the act of walking in the woods, immersed in the smells of the forest.
+It was considered the act of walking in a living forest, immersed in the smells of all that is present such as trees, leaves and dirt.

 During forest bathing, your actions are much more mindful than with a traditional hike.
 You are creating a mindful outdoor experience, as the Kripalu Center for Yoga and Health deems their interpretation of the concept.